drand/drand/README.md

 [![Build Status](https://travis-ci.org/drand/drand.svg?branch=master)](https://travis-ci.org/drand/drand)

 # Drand - A Distributed Randomness Beacon Daemon
+Drand (pronounced "dee-rand") is a distributed randomness beacon daemon written in [Golang](https://golang.org/).
+Servers running drand can be linked with each other to produce collective, publicly verifiable, unbiasable, unpredictable random values at fixed intervals using bilinear pairings and threshold cryptography.
+Drand nodes can also serve locally-generated private randomness to clients.

 drand was first developed within the [DEDIS organization]( https://github.com/dedis), and as of December 2019, is now under the drand organization.